 Incidental Lung Nodule Program

-To help with early detection, if you visit one of our emergency rooms (ERs) and undergo a CT scan that includes images of the lungs, your scan will be examined for lung nodules.
+To help with early detection, patients who visit our emergency room (ER) and have a CT scan which includes the lungs as part of their care will have their scan examined for lung nodules.
 If a lung nodule is detected, you will be referred to our lung nurse coordinator.
 Your primary care physician will receive a CT scan report with the recommended follow-up care.
 The recommendations are based on the 2017 Fleischner Society guidelines for incidental pulmonary nodules.

 The Healthy Living Blog